legopitstop/tkinterplus/IDEAS.md

 ```

 ### Form
-submitcommand is the function to run when the user presses the submit button. if undefined it will not display the button.
+submit command is the function to run when the user presses the submit button. if undefined it will not display the button.
 ```python
 f = Form()
 f.add_entry(name)
 f.add_text(name)
 ```
-- Returns a dict that contains all the values.
+- Returns a diet that contains all the values.
-- All options must have a `required` attrubute.
-When true a value must be set for the form to be submitted, else it failes, default: False.
+- All options must have a `required` attribute.
+When true a value must be set for the form to be submitted, else it fails, default: False.
-- Convert all option funcs to use `def _option(self, type, *args, **kw):`
+- Convert all option funds to use `def _option(self, type, *args, **kw):`

 ### Tabs
 https://jqueryui.com/tabs/
-bind buttons to display diffrent pages.
+bind buttons to display different pages.
 ```python
 widget = Frame(root)
 t = Tabs(root,orent)